The Professor Who Lived

 "Goodbye, Professor Snape," said Harry, turning to face him.
 Snape nodded and shut the door slowly.
 Snape then Apparated to Hogwarts, feeling a little lonely.
 It would be a long, long seven years.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MasterStoryteller101Write a Review